Dead-Knuckle/word_chopper/README.md

 # word_chopper
-This is my final exame for python I
+This is my final exam for python I